bizlett/movie-search/README.md

 #### *Imagery*

 My hero image was sourced from [Pexels](https://www.pexels.com/).
-I sought an image that has an almost retro feel to it to appeal to my target demographic of university students.
+Watcha has universal appeal, but I sought an image that has an almost retro feel to it to appeal to my target demographic of university students.

 [Back to Top](#table-of-contents)